paulereece/k12flashcards/ProjectSummary.md

 - Ensured keyboard navigation: Enter submits answers and advances cards.
 - Fixed bugs where the input would disappear or the UI would get stuck.
 - Confirmed that the “Assign” button in TeacherHome currently only opens a modal and does not perform any backend logic yet.
-- Clarified and documented in ProjectSummary.md that all production endpoints must be present in /api/ for Vercel deployment—server.js is not used in production.
+- Clarified and documented in ProjectSummary.md that all production endpoints are now in server.js and there is no /api directory or Vercel deployment.
 - Added a section to ProjectSummary.md documenting the authentication philosophy: teachers use Auth0, students use teacher-managed accounts, and Google Classroom integration may be added in the future but is not required.
 - Ensured navigation and UX are professional and user-friendly, with dashboard routing based on user type.